-- Meet at least ONE of the following: - Whole grains per serving must be ≥ 8 grams - Product includes Food and Drug Administration's (FDA's) whole-grain health claim statement or stamp on its packaging - Whole grain must be listed as the first ingredient on the product label - c.
-Grain-Based Desserts - Only two creditable grain-based desserts allowed at lunch per school week - These items are a major source of solid fats and added sugars per DGA 2010 - d.
-Grains: Breakfast - Offer the daily and weekly servings of grain items at breakfast - In SY2014-2015, all grain items offered must be whole grain-rich - Schools MAY substitute meat/meat alternate for grain once daily grains minimum is met - · Formulated grain-fruit products cannot be used to meet grain or fruit components at breakfast - Formulated grain-fruit products consist of grain-type products that have grain as the primary ingredient and grain-fruit-type products that have fruit as the primary ingredient.
+- Meet at least ONE of the following: - Whole grains per serving must be $\ge 8$ grams - Product includes Food and Drug Administration's (FDA's) whole-grain health claim statement or stamp on its packaging - Whole grain must be listed as the first ingredient on the product label - Must be the appropriate weight for the specific grade groups needed

+- Only two creditable grain-based desserts allowed at lunch per school week - These items are a major source of solid fats and added sugars per DGA 2010 - d.
+Grains: Breakfast - Offer the daily and weekly servings of grain items at breakfast - In SY2014-2015, all grain items offered must be whole grain-rich - Schools MAY substitute meat/meat alternate for grain once daily grains minimum is met - Formulated grain-fruit products cannot be used to meet grain or fruit components at breakfast - Formulated grain-fruit products consist of grain-type products that have grain as the primary ingredient and grain-fruit-type products that have fruit as the primary ingredient.
 They are heavily fortified, high in solid fats and added sugars (e.g., fortified pastries). - The term formulated grain-fruit products does NOT apply to granola bars or fortified cereals.